Many couples are conflicted over whether to smooth out their stipple ceilings.

-Couples are divided on the topic of whether to smooth out their ceiling stipple, technical term is “vermiculite” (often referred to as Popcorn Ceilings) in their home.
-This article provides facts to inform your decision on whether to leave your stipple ceilings alone, or to smooth them out.
+Couples are divided on the topic of whether to smooth out their ceiling stipple, the technical term is “vermiculite” (often referred to as Popcorn Ceilings) in their home.
+This article provides facts to inform your decision on whether to leave your stipple ceilings alone or to smooth them out.

 One point to consider is that hardly anyone ever chooses to add stipple to a smooth ceiling.
 Stippled ceilings are basically a builder’s shortcut to hide imperfections in their plasterwork, and that is common knowledge.
 The question then becomes “can I live with this look, or is the alternative worth the investment?”

 Here are the top five reasons people choose to smooth their ceilings:

 We hope that this information is useful for you.
 If you are ready to get an estimate to smooth out your ceilings, contact Fine Finish Wall Systems, certified Master Plasterers.